School of Nursing

 - Stage Three: Formal Application to the Nursing Major Degree Program

-Prospective nursing students must apply for and be granted regular admission to the University.
+Prospective nursing students must apply for and be granted admission to the University.
 Students should indicate they want enroll in the pre-nursing program.

 Students who wish to enter the Pre-Licensure BSN program must make an appointment with the Nursing adviser.
 All general education courses and nursing support courses must be satisfactorily completed by date due.